brugr9/Heartbeat51/README.md

 > 5. Go in there and enable the `USB Debugging` mode option.
 > 6. Connect the Android device to the PC by USB cable.

-On the PC setup "Android Debug Bridge" ADB (cp.
+On the PC using an administrative PowerShell setup "Android Debug Bridge" ADB (cp.
 [7]):

-1. Launch an administrative PowerShell
 1. Install "Android Debug Bridge", e.g., by using Chocolatey packet manager (cp.
 [3], see listing 2.4.)
 2. Startup the "Android Debug Bridge" with mapping TCP port 1883 bidirectional (cp.
-[8], see listing 2.5. and listing 2.6.)
+[8], see listing 2.5.)

-2. Back on the Andorid, a prompt "Allow USB Debugging" is shown, accept by hitting `OK`
+Back on the Andorid, a prompt "Allow USB Debugging" is shown, accept by hitting `OK`

 *Listing 2.4.: Use of Chocolatey to Install Android Debug Bridge*
 ```PowerShell